Timeline: Shrinking space in Israel-Palestine

 This timeline is not comprehensive in scope but rather seeks to provide examples of measures that are illustrative of larger patterns of behaviour restricting civil and political rights.
 Major historical inflection points are included for purposes of contextualization.

-The timeline is updated on a regular basis.
-The last update took place on 18 May 2023.
+The last update took place on 5 October 2023.

 Jump to sections of the timeline via these buttons: